dswann101164/azure-noob-blog/posts/2025-12-10-starter-kit.md

 This guide is part of our [AI-Assisted Azure Operations hub](/hub/ai/) exploring how AI tools transform cloud administration and productivity workflows.

-**17,700+ words of battle-tested commands, queries, and templates from a production banking environment.**
+**17,700+ words of battle-tested commands, queries, and templates from a highly-regulated enterprise environment managing 31,000+ Azure resources.**

 ## What's Inside